 Prior to maintenance or inspection, operate all the control levers to their fully extended stroke.
 This will release pressure within the hydraulic piping and prevent unexpected movement of the jaw and loss of oil through the hydraulic lines.

 1.2 INSPECTION AND MAINTENANCE BY THE OPERATOR

 Note: The times given refer to the carrier hours while the attachment is installed.

 EVERY EIGHT HOURS

 Grease main shaft, trunnion, rod pin and slew gear.
-See "Recommended greases" on page 30.

 DAILY MAINTENANCE